volonbolon/potential-funicular/README.md

-I self impose a limit of 8 hours, and tried to achive a set of finished features.
-Because of that, there is plenty of room to improve almost each corner of the app.
+I set a limit of 8 hours and managed to finish a bunch of features.
+That means there’s still a lot of room for improvement in almost every part of the app.

-First, let's talk about the architecture.
-I choose to go with VIPER.
-Not because is the most appropriate for the app, but because I wanted to show something different.
-Obviously, the compose architecture should be vanished (i do understand Apple advancing it as a pedagogical tool, it is simpler than other patterns, but it drives to gigantic Views).
-MVVM would be great for a small and simple app (like this one).
-VIPER is a little bit more complex, but it also helps with the modularization and abstraction of different layers.
+Let’s start with the architecture.
+I chose VIPER, not because it’s the best choice for the app, but just to show a different way of doing things.
+Of course, I should probably get rid of the compose architecture (I know Apple says it’s a good way to learn, but it’s simpler than other patterns, but it makes the views too big).
+MVVM would be perfect for a small and simple app like this one.
+VIPER is a bit more complicated, but it also makes it easier to break up the app into different parts and hide the details.

-I also choose to inject dependencies, and use protocols for the services.
-That way we can simply swap them for testing.
+I also decided to use protocols for the services.
+That way, we can easily switch them out for testing.

-Regarding services, obviously, in a real app we might want to talk to some kind of live API.
+When it comes to services, in a real-world scenario, we might want to use a live API.

-I am using SwiftData to store entities.
-It is a simple solution, and is really easy to swap the underlying store if needed (here we are exposing a simple struct, that can be cycled with any solution (core data, Realm, etc)).
+I’m using SwiftData to store the data.
+It’s a simple solution, and it’s easy to switch the underlying store if we need to (we’re showing a simple struct that can be changed with any solution, like Core Data or Realm).

-For the react side i choose against React Web.
-Mostly because of my self imposed time limit.
-I am not that familiar with such a flavour.
-I have tried a few times in the past, and the performance was always dissapointing.
-That's why i choose React.
-I am loading it through RCTBridgeModule.
-It is far more perfomant.
-We are dispatching a payload from Swift to React, and then, we are messaging swift from react (asking for a list of supposed prices to show in a chart).
+For the React side, I didn’t use React Web because I was running out of time.
+I’m not really familiar with that particular version.
+I’ve tried it a few times before, and it’s always been slow.
+That’s why I chose React.
+I’m loading it through RCTBridgeModule, which is much faster.
+We send a message from Swift to React, and then we send a message back from React (asking for a list of prices to show in a chart).

-I've also decided to use Typescript, instead of JS.
-The reason is simple, i like typed languages.
-You might need to define types, and perhaps sometimes seems a little more cumbersome, but at the end of the day, is safer.
-Less prone to bugs, easier to deploy.
+For the internal state, I’m using Redux.
+Some people might say that for a simple app (or part of an app), it might be easier to pass props around.
+That might be true, but I like the idea of having a single place to keep all the data.

+I’ve made a switch to TypeScript instead of JavaScript.
+Why?
+I’m a big fan of typed languages.
+Sure, defining types can be a bit of a pain, but it makes the code safer and less likely to break.
+Plus, it’s easier to deploy.

-For the cart i am using victory with skia.
-It is simple, and it offers some support for manipulation (i've used it to show a tooltip with each price).
-There are pleny of alternatives.
-I've had wonderful results with D3.js and Echarts, but these are way more complex.
-That's why i choose Victory.
+For the cart, I’m using Victory with Skia.
+It’s a simple and user-friendly option that has some support for manipulation.
+I’ve used it to show a tooltip for each price.
+There are plenty of other options, but I’ve had great results with D3.js and Echarts, but they’re way more complicated.
+That’s why I went with Victory.